TMJ Headaches Riverhead, Roslyn and Nesconset, NY

 Night Guard or Dental Splint

-We offer custom dental appliances, such as a night guard or splint, that will reposition your jaw to alleviate teeth grinding symptoms.
-Patients commonly wear them while sleeping or even during high-stress times.
-Our oral appliances can correct bite alignment or reduce teeth grinding during sleep.
+You can wear your oral appliance during sleep or during high-stress times.
+Our oral appliances can reduce teeth grinding during sleep and protect the teeth.
 Night guards consist of a thick rubber-like compound that protects the teeth and reduces tension on the jaw.
-This is an easy and minimally invasive treatment that is very effective.

 Restorative Dentistry

+We offer several restorative treatments to treat your TMJ headaches.
 Our dentists can also provide restorative dental services to fix the damage that TMJ causes to your teeth.
-For example, your dentist can can repair worn-down teeth, cracked teeth and fractured teeth using the same treatments.
+For example, we can repair worn-down, cracked, and broken teeth with the same treatments.

 Orthodontics